15 Wellington Tips: Everything the Wind City Doesn't Tell You Upfront

 $80-120

-Free attractions: Te Papa, Botanic Garden, Cuba Street, City Gallery, Mt.
-Victoria, the waterfront.
-Wellington's free stuff is genuinely world-class, which keeps the daily budget manageable.
+Free attractions stack up fast: Te Papa, the Botanic Garden, Cuba Street, City Gallery, Mt.
+Victoria, and the waterfront.
+Wellington's free offerings are genuinely world-class, which keeps the daily budget manageable.

 Bring the windproof jacket.
 Order the flat white.
 Walk down through the gardens.
-And don't bother with the umbrella.
+And skip the umbrella entirely.
 For a deeper look at why Wellington wins, read our Wellington vs Auckland comparison.